-6. After assembling the cover conduits, unfold the main cover on a clean, smooth surface near the frame.

-NOTE: Unfold the main cover with the inside surface facing up.
+2. After assembling the cover conduits, locate the main cover and unfold it on a clean, smooth surface near the frame.
+Unfold the main cover with the inside surface facing up and the straps positioned at the front and back of the frame.

-- Locate the cover ends with strapping and align with the front and back of the shelter. - 8.
-Insert one cover conduit into each of the pockets nearest the center of the main cover as shown below.
+3. Align the cover ends with the front and back of the shelter and insert one cover conduit into each side pocket of the main cover.